 These ratings are indicative and may vary slightly between cultivars.
 If Argentine stem weevil or Black beetle are present at sowing, an appropriate seed treatment is recommended, to improve insect resistance during establishment.

-Perennial Ryegrass, Festulolium and Italian and Short-Term (Hybrid) Ryegrass
+Perennial Ryegrass, Festulolium, Italian and Short-Term (Hybrid) Ryegrass and Continental Tall Fescue

 |Key to Tables|